Skip to main content

 This is not merely a procedural formality.
 It is a legal recognition of the spouse’s independent right to control their personal health information, even when it is being used as part of the employee’s wellness benefit.

-The are also carefully calibrated to reflect the sensitivity of the data being requested.
+The incentive limits are also carefully calibrated to reflect the sensitivity of the data being requested.
 Both the ADA and GINA regulate the value of incentives to ensure voluntariness, but the application is distinct.
 The table below illustrates the primary focus of each regulation and how it applies to you versus your spouse.

 Regulation Primary Focus on Employee Primary Focus on Spouse